Climate Projects by Audubon California Landscapes

 - Groundwater Management Planning - We are working with priority Central Valley watersheds and groundwater basins to integrate projected climate scenarios into water budgets for wetlands in the Central Valley; this project also provides climate resiliency by protecting managed wetlands from groundwater reductions, ensuring there is habitat refugia in a climate stressed region.
 This work is supported through the Wildlife Conservation Board Climate Adaptation and Resiliency Program.

-- Farm Restoration and Crop Management for Carbon Sequestration - In partnership with River Garden Farms, a 15,000 acre farm in Sacramento Valley, we are in the second year of implementing a Healthy Soils Demonstration project designed to sequester carbon and reduce greenhouse gas emissions while also providing bird habitat; the mile-long riparian restoration along the historic Sycamore Slough, that is part of this project, is not the first time Audubon and RGF have partnered on climate solutions; previously we facilitated two contiguous miles of climate-smart riparian restoration at the farm.
+- Farm Restoration and Crop Management for Carbon Sequestration - In partnership with River Garden Farms, a 15,000 acre farm in Sacramento Valley, we implemented a Healthy Soils Demonstration project designed to sequester carbon and reduce greenhouse gas emissions while also providing bird habitat.
+The mile-long riparian restoration along the historic Sycamore Slough, completed as part of this project, was not the first time Audubon and RGF have partnered on climate solutions; previously we facilitated two contiguous miles of climate-smart riparian restoration at the farm.

 - Using Regenerative Grazing to sequester carbon, increase grassland climate resiliency, and improve bird habitat – Bobcat Ranch is the first demonstration site in California for the Audubon Conservation Ranching program.
 California grasslands are under threat with an average of 20,000 acres a year being lost to development or crop conversion and with that we have seen an alarming drop in grassland bird species.
 Widespread consensus now exists among soil scientists that regenerative grazing approaches can enhance the ecological function of rangelands, including rebuilding soil organic matter (including sequestering carbon), increasing plant diversity and cover, and enhancing water infiltration.
 We are working with ranches in California to help make them more climate resilient and improve their potential to capture carbon in the soil through a market-based incentive program.